BellaTheUni112/Crackaholic/README.md

 A simple DRM-bypasser.
 Based on Goldberg

-Meant to bypass SteamDRM (Steamworks) to archive games by making them playable long after servers shut down.
+Meant to bypass SteamDRM (Steamworks) and remove SteamStub to archive games by making them playable long after servers shut down.

 This tool can bypass SteamDRM (Steamworks) and can remove SteamStub